neo4j-field/neo4j-arrow/README.md

-# neo4j-arrow -- Data Science workflows 10-100x faster
+# neo4j-arrow 🏹 -- Graph Data Science Workflows _Accelerated_

 > “When you want to do something, do it right away.
 Do it when you can.
 > It’s the only way to live a life without regrets.”